iamsmnt/Data-Science-Projects/README.md

 # Data Science Projects
-A collection of Data Science projects mainly using Python, PostgreSQL and Scikit-learn.
-Continually being updated, check this space often!
+A collection of Data Science projects in Jupyter notebooks.
+I mainly use Python, PostgreSQL and Scikit-learn to showcase the many different skills of a Data Scientist.
+These projects are continually being updated, check this space often!